 We'll work with your schedule.

-- The Board meets on last Tuesday of the month for 1.5 hours.
-Committee work and other projects bring the time commitment to 4 - 6 hours a month.
+The Board meets on last Tuesday of the month for 1.5 hours.
+Committee work and other projects bring the time commitment to 4 - 6 hours a month, depending on your interests.